 - Obsession, or constant thoughts of the behavior

-- Continuation of the behavior despite negative consequences, risky situations, and poor performance of responsibilities
+- Continuation of the behavior despite adverse consequences, risky situations, and poor performance of responsibilities

-- Compulsive engagement of the behavior or inability to stop despite a desire to stop
+- Compulsive engagement of the behavior or inability to stop despite a desire to quit.

 - Cessation of the behavior causes irritability, cravings to resume the behavior, restlessness, and depression.